 Of course, there’s nothing wrong with a bathroom remodel simply for the sake of modernizing it and making it fit your style.
 Cosmetic upgrades can have a big impact, both emotionally and financially, especially if you’re spending more time at home nowadays or looking to sell your home in the near future.

 - Change up the color.
 Updating the color scheme in your bathroom can go a long way to making it feel like a new, modern space.
-The nice thing is, changing the color can be as simple and affordable as a new shower curtain or paint job or as complex as custom tile work or new countertops.
+The nice thing is, that changing the color can be as simple and affordable as a new shower curtain or paint job or as complex as custom tile work or new countertops.
 Bold colors are definitely one of the top bathroom remodeling trends of 2020.

 - Upgrade your bathroom fixtures.
-From faucets to door handles to lighting, upgrading your bathroom fixtures can go a long way making your bathroom seem more modern.
+From faucets to door handles to lighting, upgrading your bathroom fixtures can go a long way in making your bathroom seem more modern.

 - Do a tub-to-shower conversion.
 If your bathtub looks outdated or isn’t working for your family, a tub-to-shower bathroom conversion from Watters and Bath Planet can give your bathroom a whole new look in as little as one day.
 The new shower unit is custom-designed to fit right over your existing bath unit for an easy, no-stress upgrade.